 That consensus shattered during the COVID-19 pandemic, when the WHO's early response drew criticism from multiple directions.
 Some nations felt the organization was too deferential to China, where the virus originated.
 Others believed it was too slow to declare a pandemic.
 Washington particularly criticized WHO statements in January 2020 that downplayed evidence of human-to-human transmission.

 Yet public health experts note that the WHO operates under significant constraints.
 It has no independent enforcement power and relies entirely on member states for information.
-When China delayed sharing data in early 2020, the WHO had limited ability to compel transparency.
+When delayed sharing data in early 2020, the WHO had limited ability to compel transparency.